 Students with a GPA below 2.5—either cumulatively or in the most recent semester—are automatically placed on Academic Oversight.
-Academic Oversight is not the same as Academic Probation or Satisfactory Academic Progress.
-If a student is on Academic Probation, the information on this page is not applicable.
+Academic Oversight is not the same as Academic Referral or Satisfactory Academic Progress.
+If a student is on Academic Referral, they should consult the Student Handbook and their Academic Advisor.

 The Academic Achievement Program sponsors numerous programs and workshops, which are open to all students.
 Students on Academic Oversight are expected to fully participate in this programming, and take advantage of all the resources sponsored by the AAP.
 If a student is on Oversight, his or her Advisor will provide details about such programs.
-Note also that if one’s GPA is below 2.3, special conditions may apply.
 For detailed information about Academic Oversight, please see the Student Handbook.

 Course Registration Procedures for Students on Academic Oversight

 Below are specific guidelines regarding Academic Oversight course registration.
 So long as course selections satisfy these guidelines, a student may enroll in the courses of his or her choice via CaneLink, without prior approval from an Advisor.
-However, if course selections do not meet these criteria, a student may be administratively dropped from certain courses and added to other courses deemed more appropriate.
+However, if course selections do not meet these criteria, a student may be administratively dropped from certain courses and added to other courses that are compliant with the guidelines.

 Registration Dates and Times: The registrar will assign a registration date and time pursuant to normal procedures, based upon class year and other standard policies.
 However, students on oversight have a limited “open registration” period, to choose classes (including adding or dropping), and to place themselves on waitlists.
 When the open registration period ends, an administrative hold will be placed on a student’s CaneLink account.
 Advisors will provide more information about this process, including the exact dates of the open registration period.